ruizdurazo/ruizdurazo/notes/hello-universe/index.md

 1. Easy to read and write.
 2. Flexibility.

-Easy to read and write: this is all written on a Markdown-inspired syntax that I can tweak to my liking.
-It renders well on GitHub, but also comes with my own quirks, making it easier for me to write how I want to write.
-As for publishing?
+Easy to read and write: I want to be able to read what I write easily in it's final format as well as in the code editor.
+That's why this is all written on a Markdown-inspired syntax that I can tweak to my liking.
+It renders well on [GitHub](https://github.com), I can copy over notes from [Notion](https://notion.com), and it just makes it possible for me to write how I want to write.
+I can track changes through git diffs, and as for publishing?
 A `push` to `master` is all it takes.
 Easy.

 Flexibility: if I come up with a new feature I want, I can easily add it.
 If I want to change the way something looks (or works), I can easily change it.
-And no huge third-party dependencies.
+And no huge, annoying third-party dependencies.
 Simple.
+Flexible.

 > callout
 >
-> If you want some more technical details, head over to the [repository](https://github.com/ruizdurazo/ruizdurazo) to see the source code.
+> If you want to see the technical details and source code, head over to the [repository](https://github.com/ruizdurazo/ruizdurazo).

 OK.
 But is all this extra and unnecessary work just another barrier to me actually finishing stuff?
 Well, maybe.